QubitPi/management-blogs/docs/_posts/2022-08-08-evaluating-hypothesis.md

 To answer these questions, we need to distinguish carefully between two notions of accuracy or, equivalently, error.

 1. The error rate of the hypothesis over the sample of data that is available, namely the **sample error**
-2. The error rate of the hypothesis over the entire unknown distribution $\mathcal{D}$ of examples, which is called the **true error**
+2. The error rate of the hypothesis over the entire unknown distribution $$\mathcal{D}$$ of examples, which is called the **true error**

 The _sample error_ of a hypothesis with respect to some sample $$\mathit{S}$$ of instances drawn from $$\mathit{X}$$ is